CSC302Parajuniper3/CSC302Project3/README.md

 + `e_dev`  -- Development build for express.js server.
 + `e_prod` -- Production build for express.js server.

+## How to verify that our project works?

+Do not use the -d option in this case.

+Currently, you should see the output `"I am running a test!"` if you're running `e_test` or `"I am running!"` if you're running `e_dev` or `e_prod`.

 ### Troubleshooting

 - If you get the following error while deploying: `Error while fetching server API version` then your issue might be permission issues with docker's socket.
 Run the (Linux) command `sudo chmod 666 /var/run/docker.sock`, which may solve the issue.

 ---

+## Heroku

+We are using heroku to deploy our app.

+You can access the webpage using the following link: https://parajuniper-guidelines.herokuapp.com/

+There is currently a blank page with the text "Hello World!"

+---

-## Available Scripts
+## Available Manual Scripts

-In the project directory, you can run the following commands to install/run/test our project using npm.
+In the project directory, you can manually run the following commands to install/run/test our project using npm.
+However, we would prefer using Docker (see above) to run/build/test our project.

 ### `npm install`